Namibia Classic Camping Safari

 Day 4 Northern Damaraland

-We make our way out to the iconic Skeleton Coast, where we will see remains of old diamond mines, rusting equipment and the odd battered shipwreck – the Atlantic Ocean takes no prisoners as the powerful waves batter the remnants of wrecks.
-We overnight close to the beach and can wander along witnessing the changing weather conditions
+We make our way out to the iconic Skeleton Coast, where we will see remains of old diamond mines, rusting equipment and the odd battered shipwreck – the Atlantic Ocean takes no prisoners as the powerful waves batter the remnants of wrecks before visiting Cape Cross where over 100,000 Cape fur seals congregate during breeding season.
+We turn inland to overnight at the magnificent Spitzkoppe and weathered rock formations along and ancient Bushman paintings

 Day 6 Swakopmund

-After a leisurely start and hot breakfast, visit Cape Cross where over 100,000 Cape Fur seals congregate during breeding season, we then continue our south along the Skeleton Coast road to Namibia’s largest coastal town, Swakopmund, where there is time for optional activities – from adrenaline-filled quad biking or sky diving to a more relaxing scenic flight over the coastline and dunes
+After a leisurely start and hot breakfast, return to the coast stopping at Zeila shipwreck and lichen fields found along the Skeleton Coast road to Namibia’s largest coastal town, Swakopmund, where there is time for optional activities – from adrenaline-filled quad biking or sky diving to a more relaxing scenic flight over the coastline and dunes

 Day 7 Sesriem, Namib Naukluft National Park